 FOA-60 with other Takahashi 60s – with FS-60C (top), with FC-60, FS-60Q (bottom)

 Lens cell and sliding dew-shield detail

-The old FC-60 (see above) had a fairly conventional Steinheil fluorite doublet, but the FOA-60 is quite different.
-Not only is it a slightly longer focal length at 530mm (F8.8), it employs a mating element ‘never used before’ (a special dispersion glass of some type).
+Tak’s original planetary 60mm, the old FC-60 (see above), had a Steinheil fluorite doublet with a regular flint element and a small air space.
+The FOA-60 is quite different.
+Not only is it a slightly longer focal length at 530mm (F8.8), it employs a flint element ‘never used before’ (a special dispersion glass of some type).
 It also reverts to the front-surface fluorite design of the FS-series and has a very large air gap, like the old Sky-90, with a suitably large, collimatable cell.

 Takahashi’s published centre spot image and crossings diagram suggest the FOA-60 achieves tighter control than any other Takahashi refractor, even including the outstanding TSA-102, a now discontinued F8 triplet.
 It significantly out-performs their two best current 4” doublets, the FC-100DL and DZ.

 The FOA-60 should perform very much better than an F6 doublet like the FS-60C (TV-60 etc), especially at the far ends (red and violet) of the visible spectrum.
 In theory at least, the FOA really does extend the ortho-apochromat concept into a small doublet.

 Quality of figure from Optron is extreme: bench tests have measured the FOA-60 objective’s real-world Strehl at 99%, literally almost perfect (note that when Tak’ talk Strehl, they are referring to something different - the theoretical spherical aberration due to spherochromatism).